AIM is back, but it doesn't remember you

 Do you fetishize your old messaging platforms?
 Sure, who doesn't.
 I remember those old AOL chat days.
 AOL Instant Messenger is, alas, long gone.
-But some fan service has been done to resurrect the client for anyone who wants to LARP the 90s on their laptop, according to a report from Motherboard.
+But some fan service has been done to resurrect the client for anyone who wants to LARP the '90s on a laptop, according to a report from Motherboard.
 The new name is AIM Phoenix.

-It's been recreated by Wildman Productions, a group of hobbyist programmers that previously made a free online version of Populous.
+It's been re-created by Wildman Productions, a group of hobbyist programmers that previously made a free online version of the classic game Populous.
 The new client, based on the old code, is running all over again on a server.
 It doesn't have your old user names or buddy lists.
 You'll have to start over, if you're curious.

 And of course, who knows how all this is being run, so tread cautiously with data.
 The sign-up page to install AIM Phoenix looks pretty sketchy, and makes lots of caveats that bugs abound.
 A high price to pay for nostalgia, I'd say.